p36-io/cap-ui5-gpt-chat/README.md

 }
 ```

-When being deployed to the Cloud Foundry environment, you can also change the parameters by changing the values in the `dev.mtaex` file.
+When being deployed to the Cloud Foundry environment, you can also change the parameters by changing the values in the `dev.mtaext` file.

 ## Run the app locally in development mode